andrei-ng/tdd-cpp-jeff-langr-my-code-version/README.md

 Read this [README.md](https://github.com/gandrein/docker-xenial-guis-cpp-tdd-dev-env/blob/master/README.md) to check how to make use of the above docker image.

+Compared to that repository, the docker image created with the files in the [docker](./docker) folder, incorporates the additional packages required by the examples of Chapters 5 ([Json](https://github.com/open-source-parsers/jsoncpp), [Curl](https://curl.haxx.se/libcurl/c/example.html)) and Chapter 7 ([boost](http://www.boost.org/)).

 ## Book Source Code

 If you wish to download the source code as presented in the book, download it from the original soruce [The Pragmatic Bookshelf source code](https://pragprog.com/titles/lotdd/source_code).